Top of the pageCheck Your Symptoms

 - Know the signs of substance use.
 These include new problems at work or school.

 - Make an appointment with a doctor or another health professional, such as a counselor, to discuss it as a medical problem.

 - Find out when support groups, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), meet.
 These self-help groups help members get sober and stay that way.
 There are also support groups for family members and friends.
 Call them for the times of scheduled meetings.

 - Provide support for another person during detoxification or other treatment.

 - Help set up community services in the home, if needed.
-Older adults may benefit from such community services as home care, nutritional programs, transportation programs, and other services.
+Older adults may benefit from services like home care, nutritional programs, transportation programs, and other services.

 - Help with decision-making.
-Many people with substance use problems are unable to process information or effectively communicate their decisions.
+Many people who use substances can't process information or communicate their decisions well.

 - Check out what services are available in your area.

-- Contact the Substance Abuse and Mental Health Services Administration (SAMHSA) help line at 1-800-662-HELP (4357) or online at www.samhsa.gov/about/csat.aspx for information about treatment programs in your area.
+- Contact the Substance Abuse and Mental Health Services Administration (SAMHSA) help line at 1-800-662-HELP (4357) or online at www.samhsa.gov/find-help to learn about treatment programs in your area.
 Talking to someone about your feelings about substance use can help.